Iteratively regularized landweber iteration method: Convergence analysis via H\"older Stability: Introduction

 \section{Introduction}

 Let $F: D(F) \subset U \to V: F(u) = v$ be a non-linear forward operator between the Banach spaces $U$ and $V$.
-The classical meaning of an inverse problem is the determination of $u$, provided $v$ is given to us.
+The classical meaning of an inverse problem is the determination of $u\in U$, provided $v$ or some approximation of $v$ is given.
+For further details on inverse problems, see $[16]$ for Hilbert spaces settings, and $[33]$ for Banach space settings.
 In general, due to the lack of continuous dependence on the data, almost all the inverse problems are ill-posed in nature.
-Thus, the regularization methods are incorporated to find the stable approximate solutions, i.e. these are used to introduce prior knowledge and make the feasible approximations of ill-posed inverse problems.
-For further details on inverse problems, see $[15]$ for settings in Hilbert spaces, and $[31]$ for Banach space settings.
-Variational regularization methods for finding a stable approximate solution are well studied in $[25, 15]$.
-Nevertheless, iterative methods are often a proficient alternative to variational methods, peculiarly for large-scale problems.
-Among all the iterative methods, Landweber iteration method is one of the well known classical method.
-For the convergence of Landweber iteration and its modifications, extensive research has been done in $[20]$.
-Especially, for the Hilbert spaces, considerable study has been done in $[22]$.
-In the case of monotone and accretive operators, there is an important role of duality mappings in iterative methods $($see $[7, 8, 34, 4])$.
-Using the duality mapping, non-linear extension of the Landweber method is given in $[9]$ for the Banach spaces.
-Scherzer in $[24]$, gave the modification of Landweber iteration method named as iteratively regularized Landweber iteration method.
-The motivation for this method comes from the iteratively regularized Gauss-Newton method introduced by Bakushinskii in $[1]$.
-In our study the data space $V$ can be any arbitrary Banach space but the model space $U$ needs to be uniformly convex and smooth.
-In the theory of Banach spaces, Bregman distances plays an important role because of their geometrical properties and are more pertinent to employ rather than Ljapunov functionals to prove the convergence of regularization schemes $[29]$ and hence it is more convenient to derive the convergence rates with the help of Bregman distance.
+Thus, regularization methods are needed to find the stable approximate solutions of the ill-posed inverse problems.
+Variational regularization methods are well known regularization methods for finding the stable approximate solutions and are well studied, see, for instance, $[16, 26]$.
+Nevertheless, iterative methods are often an appealing alternative to variational methods (specifically for large-scale problems).
+Among all the iterative methods, Landweber iteration method is one of the well known classical methods.
+For the convergence results of Landweber iteration and its modifications in Hilbert spaces, an extensive research has been done in $[21, 23]$.
+In the case of monotone operators, there is an important role of duality mappings in iterative methods $($see $[5, 8, 9, 36])$.
+Using the duality mapping, non-linear generalization of the Landweber method is given in $[10]$ for Banach spaces.
+Scherzer, in $[25]$, gave the modification of Landweber iteration method and coined it as iteratively regularized Landweber iteration method.
+This method is highly motivated from the iteratively regularized Gauss-Newton method introduced by Bakushinskii in $[1]$.
+In our study, the data space $V$ can be any arbitrary Banach space but the model space $U$ needs to be uniformly convex and smooth (see next section for their formal definitions).
+In the theory of Banach spaces, Bregman distances play an important role because of their rich geometrical properties and are more convenient to employ rather than Ljapunov functionals to prove the convergence of regularization schemes $[31]$.
+And hence, it is more appropriate to derive the convergence rates with the help of Bregman distances.